Skip to content

 2 .rodata 00000010 800000b8 800000b8 000010b8 2**3 CONTENTS, ALLOC, LOAD, READONLY, DATA

 The .init section starts at 0x80000000 and holds the three instructions in hello.s.
-By default, 0x80000000 is used to initialize the program counter in QEMU.
-The .text section holds instructions for terminal_write() and main() starting at 0x80000010 and ending at 0x800000b8.
-Together, .init and .text form the code region of this program.
+By default, 0x80000000 is the initial program counter.
+Section .text holds the instructions for terminal_write() and main() starting at 0x80000010 and ending at 0x800000b8.
+Sections .init and .text combined form the code region of this program.

 The 16 bytes starting at 0x800000b8 form the data region of this program.
 The data region would typically contain 3 sections: